marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 0002BC07                 jnz     short loc_2BB9F
 ```

 Bits `[24,31]` have a have a special meaning, which we'll see later.
-If the entry passes all checks above,
+If the entry is not skipped,
 we copy the content at `+8` into `ebp` and call `sub_B19EA`:
 ```
 0002BC3E                 lea     edx, [edi+60h]